|

 When we reached the top of

-the hill at the intersection of Congress and High the traffic light turned red.
-And there they were.
-The pigeons, rock pigeons, also known as the common pigeon.
-Twenty or thirty of them ... maybe more, maybe less ... dropping from the ledge of the five story building on the edge of the park across the street.
-Together they soared, turned, dipped, and sailed like an orchestra in flight under the direction of an unseen conductor whose baton lifted them higher, higher ... and higher still, until they landed on the ledge of a building on the other side of park.
+the hill at the intersection of Congress and High the traffic light turned red and I saw them.
+The pigeons.
+Rock pigeons, also known as common pigeons.
+Twenty or thirty of them dropping from the ledge of the five story building on the edge of the park across the street.
+Together they soared, turned, dipped, and sailed like an orchestra in flight under the direction of an unseen conductor whose baton lifted them higher, higher ... and higher still, until they landed on the ledge of a building on the other side of the park.
 The common pigeon.
-As captivating as a murmuration of swallows, as iridescent as the hummingbird, magpie, and peacock.
+As captivating as a murmuration of swallows and as iridescent as the hummingbird, the magpie, and the peacock.
+Comments are closed.

 WhistleStop Blog